julien6387/supvisors/docs/configuration.rst

 ``program``

-    This element defines the program rules that are applicable to the program whose name correspond to the name attribute of the ``program`` element.
-When associated with a ``name`` attribute, the program name MUST be defined in the program list of the
+    This element defines the rules that are applicable to the program whose name matches the ``name`` or ``pattern`` attribute of the element.
+The ``name`` must match exactly a program name in the program list of the
     `Supervisor group definition <http://supervisord.org/configuration.html#group-x-section-settings>`_
-    of the application considered here.
+    for the application considered here.
     Obviously, the definition of an application can include multiple ``program`` elements.

     *Default*:  None.